 When & where: 9–12 August 2018; Winchester, United Kingdom

 Exit Festival has become one of the best-known in Europe, thanks to its ever-impressive lineup and stunning setting – an 18th Century fortress on the banks of the Danube.
-Its infant sister festival Sea Dance can stake a genuine claim for the ultimate festival location, on 'Europe’s best beach'.
+Although not exclusively focused on electronic music, the festival's Dance Arena is one of the scene's most famous stages anywhere in the world.

 Croatia's techno showpiece for the summer comes in the form of Sonus Festival, as superstars of the genre make their way to the Adriatic coast for parties on the beach, on boats and in some of Croatia's best clubs: Aquarius, Kalypso and Papaya.